We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Use Aeroplan miles to travel with an infant child

 If you’ve traveled by plane with an infant child, you know that the cost can vary drastically between airlines.
 While some will only charge 10% of your ticket cost, others add additional fees and ticket costs that get quite expensive.
-If you fly with Air Canada, you’ll only play $125 for a first class ticket which is 12,500 miles.
+If you fly with Air Canada for a short-haul Canada flight, you’ll only play $125 for a first class ticket which is 12,500 miles.
 As far as using your Amex Membership Rewards points, Air Canada is a better option for using your miles to travel with an infant on your lap.

 Fly AirFrance business class when you book in advance with Delta SkyMiles